Green Bay Packers vs. Cincinnati Bengals NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - The Bengals are winless ATS (0-1) as 3-point underdogs or more at home.

-- Away from home, the Packers are winless ATS (0-1) as 3-point favorites or more.
+- The Packers are winless ATS (0-1) on the road as 3-point favorites or more.

 - The average total in Packers away games this season is 49.8 points, 0.2 fewer than this matchup's over/under (50).